International Forum on Interfaith and Transcultural Peacebuilding 2025

 Detailed program Friday (session 4)

-A collaborative space to reflect on the forum's findings and discuss possible next steps for collective action
+Offers a collaborative space to reflect on the gained insights and explore next steps for joint action.

 For questions